 The Army is committed to taking care of Soldiers and Families.
 The Army desires what the Soldier desires - to heal, pursue their goals, and continue to lead proud, productive lives.

-WTUs provide holistic care and leadership to Soldiers and their Families who are expected to require six months of rehabilitative treatment, and/or need complex medical case management.
-The Army is currently caring for more than 18,000 wounded, ill, and injured Soldiers and Veterans between Warrior Transition Units (WTU) and the Army Wounded Warrior Program (AW2).
+Warrior Transition Units, or WTUs, provide holistic care and leadership to Soldiers and their Families, who are expected to require six months of rehabilitative treatment, and/or need complex medical case management.
+The Army is caring for more than 18,000 wounded, ill, and injured Soldiers and veterans between WTU and the Army Wounded Warrior Program, or AW2.